 DEMO Tokamak Building

 The tokamak building will connect to the even larger Active Maintenance Facility, which is required to enable radioactive component replacement and waste storage.
 For DEMO and commercial reactors, some components would have to be replaced every few years as is described in the page, Maintenance, Breakdowns and Availability.

 DEMO Active Maintenance Facility 750, 000m3.

-The volume of this DEMO waste reprocessing and storage facility for one prototype fusion reactor is 750,000m3, which can be compared to the total volume of high level waste from all the past fission reactors in the world of 30,000 m3.
+The volume of this DEMO waste reprocessing and storage facility is 750,000m3, which can be compared to the total volume of high-level waste from all the past fission reactors in the world of 30,000 m3.

 Above it has been stated that the largest commercial reactor parts could not be transported.
 This may be considered a show-stopper for mainstream fusion.

 A possible solution might be to have on-site dedicated manufacture factories.
 This would facilitate several fusion reactors to be located on one site, as is the case for fission reactors.
 The dedicated factory would clearly increase the cost of the fusion reactors, even above the large factor of >10 for fusion compared to fission, that is estimated in the page, Cost of nuclear fusion power.